 Be specific with a grieving friend about the support you can offer shutterstock/Monkey Business Images

 Consider what will really serve.
 Does your friend need you to pick up the kids, go to the grocery store, pick up the dry cleaning, or walk the dog?
-Sometimes the best way to figure out what needs to be done is start with listening (tip #2).
+Sometimes the best way to figure out how to help a friend who is grieving is to start with listening (tip #2).
 Is your friend talking about feeling exhausted or overwhelmed?
 Then step in with a specific request like, “I have some free time tomorrow night: what two things would be most helpful to take off your plate?”.

 I had one friend who showed up at my house every Saturday morning to go for a run.
 It helped me physically, and I knew I could always count on her to show up.

 Grief is a long journey that doesn’t end after a few weeks or months.
 Many of the people I’ve worked with who are grieving say that the second year is worse than the first.
 That’s partly because friends and family expect them to ‘get over it’ and people just sort of forget about it.

 For the person who is grieving, this can feel like a second loss; the loss of friends and family who – until now – have shared a tender grief with them.
 Even if you have to put it on your calendar as a reminder, continue to check in on holidays, birthdays and any random day after the first year to let your friend know you remember their loss and continue to stand by their side.